-The Baylor Jack and Jane Hamilton Heart and Vascular Hospital Cardiac Rehabilitation program is nationally certified by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR)— one of only 40 certified programs in Texas.
+The Baylor Scott & White Heart and Vascular Hospital Cardiac Rehabilitation program is nationally certified by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR) – one of only 40 certified programs in Texas.
 Our program draws on a multidisciplinary team that includes internal medicine physicians, registered nurses, exercise specialists, registered dietitians, and social workers in a carefully designed program that is tailored to your specific needs.
 Our program features monitored physical activity in which you gradually increase the efficiency of your heart and lungs, strengthening your body's muscles while gaining the confidence you need to return to daily life.

 Participants typically spend 2 to 12 weeks in cardiac rehabilitation.
 This can vary, however, depending on your goals, your progress, or your physician's recommendation.
 Participants typically attend three sessions per week, which are held at the Tom Landry Health and Wellness Center (free parking is available).
 We offer several Phase II class times Monday through Friday (7:30; 9:00; 10:30; 2:00; and 3:30) to fit your schedule.

 The benefits of cardiac rehabilitation include: